Skip to main content

 Project highlights

-The building design will be based on these principles, which are aligned with the services that the centre will offer:
+The building design will be based on the following principles, which are aligned with the services that the centre will offer:

 Sustainable design measures